 However, the time taken for fillers to return to normal may vary from patient to patient.
 As external factors may affect the results of the filters, your doctor may require you to return to the clinic for touch-ups every few months.
 These short touch-up sessions ensure that your nose maintains its shape.

-Similar to nose fillers, the thread lift procedure helps enhance the shape of the nose and improves its contours, without needing to go under the knife.
+Known as a lunchtime nose lift, Cambridge's HIKO Nose Thread Lift is non-invasive and non-surgical.
+It helps enhance the shape of the nose and improves its contours.
 In this procedure, doctors are able to make the nose bridge and nose tips higher by carefully raising, straightening and defining them.
-This procedure creates a defined finish without the need for invasive nose implant surgery.

 Within the HIKO Nose Thread Lift treatment, the threads, also known as polydioxanone (PDO) threads, are completely absorbed into the body over time.
 As these threads dissolve over time, the ultra-fine threads create new tissue fibroblasts and collagen.
 The production of new tissue fibroblasts and collagen, in turn, create a tightening effect that further enhances the effects of the nose contour.